 The College Board has released a limited number of prompts to help students prep for the essay.
 We've gathered them for you here, all in one place.
 We’ll be sure to update this article as more prompts are released for practice and/or as more tests are released.

 SPOILER ALERT: Since these are the only essay prompts that have been released so far, you may want to be cautious about spoiling them for yourself, particularly if you are planning on taking practice tests under real conditions.
 This is why I’ve organized the prompts by the ones that are in the practice tests (so you can avoid them if need be), the one that is available online as a "sample prompt," and the ones that are in the Official SAT Study Guide (Redesigned SAT), all online for free.

 Practice Test Prompts

-These four prompts are taken from the practice tests that the College Board has released.
+These eight prompts are taken from the practice tests that the College Board has released.